 R.J.
-Reynolds, on behalf of each RAI tobacco operating company, has a comprehensive program of audits and assessments throughout our tobacco procurement supply chain.
+Reynolds itself, and on behalf of the other RAI tobacco operating companies with which it has service agreements, has a comprehensive program of audits and assessments throughout our tobacco procurement supply chain.
 Through these processes, we review environmental and social risks inherent in agricultural work for both domestic growers with which we contract directly, and domestic and international suppliers from which we purchase leaf.

 R.J.
-Reynolds, on behalf of each RAI tobacco operating company, was the first U.S. tobacco company to engage a third-party auditor to audit contracted farm practices against Good Agricultural Practices (GAP) standards, including environmental, agronomic and labor practices, and release that report to the public.
+Reynolds itself, and on behalf of its affiliates that purchase tobacco, was the first U.S. tobacco company to engage a third-party auditor to audit contracted farm practices against Good Agricultural Practices (GAP) standards, including environmental, agronomic and labor practices and standards.

 Farm audits include personal interviews with a minimum of 20 percent of the workforce on each farm.
 Interviews occur outside the presence of the grower and are an important source of information about labor practices.
 R.J.
 Reynolds was the first company to include such interviews in its audits, and the first to make them public.

 In 2016, Arche Advisors conducted 341 audits on R.J.
 Reynolds contracted tobacco farms.
 During these audits, Arche conducted 266 farm worker interviews.
 Arche assessors reported that “all employees were willing to speak with the assessors and appeared to speak freely.”

 In addition to third-party audits, the company also conducts assessments in which an employee of R.J.
 Reynolds visits a farm and assesses compliance with GAP standards.

 Our goal is to audit or assess, at least every three years, 100 percent of contracted growers in the U.S. against GAP standards and our grower code of conduct.
 Non-compliance with applicable laws is grounds for termination of the contract.